rui-qian/READ/README.md

     LONG_ANSWER_TEMPLATE = ["Sure, the segmentation result is [SEG]."]
 ```

 - Considering that the ReasonSeg validation set only contains 200 images, there may be high variance on the validation set (see [issues](https://github.com/dvlab-research/LISA/issues/82)).
-For the READ-13B model, we only report results on the test set (779 images).
-Since the test set is larger than the validation set, the results are relatively more stable, and thereby, we believe this is sufficient to demonstrate the model's effectiveness.
+For the READ-13B model, we only report results on the test set (779 images). **We are confident that the results of READ-13B are reproducible
+(see [issues](https://github.com/MaverickRen/PixelLM/issues/17); code:[READ-13B](https://huggingface.co/datasets/rui-qian/misc/blob/main/READ-13B.zip))** Since the test set is larger than the validation set, the results are relatively more stable, and thereby, we believe this is sufficient to demonstrate the model's effectiveness.

 ### Results on RefCOCO Dataset
 <p align="left"> <img src="assets/Results_on_RefCOC_(+g)_Dataset.png" width="70%"> </p>